smoghal/cognito-amplify-idp-auth/README.md

 This section assumes that a Cognito User Pool exists and it will be configured with SAML idP.
 If a user pool does not exist, create one with default values.
 Note down the `User Pool Id` as it will be used in following sections.

+Also, note that there are two App Clients needed, one for React Web applicaiton and another for Swift iOS native application.

+## React Web App Client

 ### Create App client

 - Go to General Settings > App clients.
 Add a new app client.
 Make sure `Generate client secret` is unchecked.
 Note down the `App client id` of the new app client.
 This will be used later.